Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes. You will never buy mayo again!

 Add 2-3 teaspoons of boiling water and blend again.

-If stored correctly in the refrigerator, the whole egg mayonnaise will keep for 6-7 days.
+If stored correctly in the refrigerator, the immersion blender whole egg mayonnaise will keep for 6-7 days.

-You can’t keep homemade mayo as long as you keep the bought one; it doesn't contain any acids and preservatives that help prolong its life.
+You can’t keep homemade mayo as long as you keep the bought one; it contains no acids and preservatives that help prolong its life.

 Equipment